Subject to change pending course needs. Check with other students if you miss a class.

 Write draft of one-paragraph proposal for survey research papers.

-People may present as a group, but survey research papers must be individual efforts.
+People may present as a group, but proposals, annotated bibliographies, and survey research papers must be individual efforts.

 Annotated bibliography and proposal are due.